Stefannn444/Tarot-Memory-Card-Game/README.md

 # Tarot Memory Card Game
 A WPF(C# with .NET) game where you must match identical pairs of tarot cards before the time runs out.
+Part of my university's Advanced Programming Environments Course

 ## Features
 * **MVVM Architecture**